-Walk into Reebok CrossFit YUL early enough any given week and you may be treated to a surprising sight.
+Walk into Reebok CrossFit YUL early enough any given day of the week and you may be treated to a surprising sight.
 There among the clashing of the steel plates and the bustling activity of the CrossFit box is Mike Gagnon, 72-year-old athlete and CrossFit enthusiast.

 If this alone does not immediately impress you, consider this, the silver-haired grandfather not only hits the box 4-5 days a week but has completed a total of 11 successful competitions this past year alone.
 These include not only CrossFit competitions, but Spartan Races and RX-1 Nation obstacle courses.